If you're assigning this to your students, copy the worksheet to your account and save. When creating an assignment, just select it as a template!

 The familiar overlapping circles are names after John Venn who used the concept for number sets and different relationships in mathematics.
 Venn diagrams are now commonly used as a tool for comparing two or more things in many subject areas.

 The Venn diagram is popular for a reason.
 The areas created by the two (or more) circles make for a striking visual comparison.
 The graphic organizer is very simple and easy to use, but it is a powerful tool.
 Any two things can be compared with a Venn diagram, and more complicated versions can compare three or four things.

 In a basic two-circle version, there are four main parts: two separate sections for what is unique about the things being compared, a section for what is common between the two where the circles overlap, and the area outside both circles for what is not true for either thing.
 Use a Venn diagram to show the similarities and differences between characters, ideas, places, events, objects, or anything else.
 Get started with a Venn diagram template!

-To make Venn diagram worksheets, click the "Customize this Example" button below.
+To make Venn diagram worksheets, choose a template above!
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
-When you're done, hit save and follow the instructions.
-You can print off your worksheet from the next screen, or it will be saved to your account.
+When you're done, hit "Save & Exit"!
+You can print your worksheet right away, or simply keep it in your storyboard library until you are ready to use it.